 Opening remarks will be delivered by Scott L. Rauch, MD, president and psychiatrist in chief, McLean Hospital, and Justin T. Baker, MD, PhD, scientific director of the McLean Institute for Technology in Psychiatry.
 Closing remarks will be offered by Kerry J. Ressler, MD, PhD, chief scientific officer, McLean Hospital.

 Technology is already narrowing gaps in our ability to translate mental health care strategies across global and local contexts, sometimes taking successes from the developing world and applying them in under-resourced areas in first and second world regions.

 The 2018 summit will also include a poster session on Thursday, November 1 from 5:30-7pm, following day one of event.
-Posters will be displayed on level two of the Martin Conference Center, while light refreshments are served on level one.
+Posters will be displayed on the first floor balcony of the Martin Conference Center accompanied by light refreshments.

 Our initiative to build a more accessible future is made possible by the support of gracious companies with like-minded goals.
 Become a sponsor of the 2018 Technology in Psychiatry Summit to help us further our mission to close the gaps between study and practice in mental health care.

 – Poster session sponsorship